LucaRufer/MRRB/ReadMe.md

-# StreamFork
+# Multi Reader Ring Buffer

-StreamFork is a C library that provides a simple and light-weight interface to fork incoming data from a single or multiple sources to multiple sinks.
-For example, it allows re-targeting of 'printf' on an embedded to multiple sinks like ITM trace, a UART VCP, a log file or an ethernet socket.
+MRRB is a C library that provides a simple and light-weight interface to fork incoming data from a single or multiple sources to multiple readers.
+For example, it allows re-targeting of 'printf' on an embedded to multiple sinks like ITM trace, a UART VCP, a log file or an ethernet socket at the same time with low overhead.

 ## Installation